In the SUSTAIN clinical trial, infusion-related reactions (defined as occurring within 24 hours of infusion) were observed in 2 (3%) patients treated

 Watch this video for a better understanding of how ADAKVEO plays a key role in multicellular interactions that can lead to vaso-occlusion

-Watch a medical expert explain the mechanism of action of ADAKVEO.
+Watch Nirmish R. Shah, MD, explain the mechanism of action of ADAKVEO.

 SCD, sickle cell disease.